Unsupervised embedding of trajectories captures the latent structure of scientific migration: Results

 \subsection{Embeddings provide functional distance between locations}

+To ensure that \textit{word2vec} learns an accurate representation of migration that encodes meaningful functional distances, we devise an empirical validation task.
+Here, we expect that an accurate representation of the migration data should provide a functional distance that better models the flux between institutions than does geographic distance and other representation methods.
+We test this notion using three datasets representing different domains of human migration and mobility, showing that \textit{word2vec} consistently offers a better representation of actual migration flows than geographic distance, or alternative network and direct optimization approaches.

+In the case of scientific migration, the embedding distance explains more than twice the expected flux ($R^{2} = 0.48$, Fig.~\ref{fig:gravity_performance}b) than does the geographic distance ($R^{2} = 0.22$, Fig.~\ref{fig:gravity_performance}c), and predictions made using the embedding distance outperform those using the geographic distance (Fig.~\ref{fig:gravity_performance}d-e).
+These patterns hold for the subsets of only domestic (within-country organization pairs, Fig.~\ref{fig:supp:predict_geo_bymodel} and Fig.~\ref{fig:supp:gravity_correlation}c) and only international migration flows (across-country organization pairs, Fig.~\ref{fig:supp:gravity_correlation}d).
+We also find that the embedding distance outperforms a generalized version of the gravity model, which incorporates information on shared geography and language alongside geographic distance (see \SI).

-We show that the embedding distance better predicts actual mobility flows than the geographic distance across three disparate datasets.
-In the case of flight itineraries, the embedding distance explains more than twice the expected flux between airports ($R^{2} = 0.51$, Fig.~\ref{fig:gravity_performance}a) than does geographic distance ($R^{2} = 0.22$).
-Also, the embedding distance produces better predictions of actual flux between airports than does the geographic distance (Fig.~\ref{fig:gravity_performance}b).
-In the case of Korean accommodation reservations, embedding distance better explains the expected flux ($R^{2} = 0.57$, Fig.~\ref{fig:gravity_performance}c) than does geographic distance ($R^{2} = 0.25$), and predictions made using the embedding distance outperform those made with geographic distance (Fig.~\ref{fig:gravity_performance}d).
-This performance is consistent in the case of scientific mobility: the embedding distance explains more than twice the expected flux ($R^{2} = 0.48$, Fig.~\ref{fig:gravity_performance}e) than does the geographic distance ($R^{2} = 0.22$), and predictions made using the embedding distance outperform those using the geographic distance (Fig.~\ref{fig:gravity_performance}f).
-These patterns hold for the subsets of only domestic (within-country organization pairs, Fig.~\ref{fig:supp:predict_geo_bymodel} and Fig.~\ref{fig:supp:gravity_correlation}c) and only international mobility flows (across-country organization pairs, Fig.~\ref{fig:supp:gravity_correlation}d and Fig.~\ref{fig:supp:predict_emb_bymodel}).
-The embedding distance also out-performs alternative diffusion-based network distance measures including the personalized-page rank scores calculated from the underlying mobility network (Fig.~\ref{fig:supp:gravity_pprcos}, Fig.~\ref{fig:supp:gravity_pprjsd}).
-In sum, our results demonstrate that, consistently, the embedding distance better captures patterns of actual mobility than does the geographic distance.
+Similarly, the embedding distance explains more than twice the expected flux between airports ($R^{2} = 0.51$, Fig.~\ref{fig:supp:gravity_performance_si}a) than does geographic distance ($R^{2} = 0.22$, Fig.~\ref{fig:supp:gravity_performance_si}b), which has traditionally been used to quantify distance for the gravity model.
+Also, the embedding distance produces better predictions of actual flux between airports than does the geographic distance Fig.~\ref{fig:supp:gravity_performance_si}c-d).
+In the case of Korean accommodation reservations, embedding distance better explains the expected flux ($R^{2} = 0.57$, Fig.~\ref{fig:supp:gravity_performance_si}e) than does geographic distance ($R^{2} = 0.25$, Fig.~\ref{fig:supp:gravity_performance_si}f), and predictions made using the embedding distance outperform those made with geographic distance (Fig.~\ref{fig:supp:gravity_performance_si}g-h).